japila-books/spark-sql-internals/docs/spark-sql-Distribution-ClusteredDistribution.md

 # ClusteredDistribution

-`ClusteredDistribution` is a link:spark-sql-Distribution.adoc[Distribution] that <<createPartitioning, creates a HashPartitioning>> for the <<clustering, clustering expressions>> and a requested number of partitions.
+`ClusteredDistribution` is a spark-sql-Distribution.md[Distribution] that <<createPartitioning, creates a HashPartitioning>> for the <<clustering, clustering expressions>> and a requested number of partitions.

 `ClusteredDistribution` requires that the <<clustering, clustering expressions>> should not be empty (i.e. `Nil`).

 `ClusteredDistribution` is <<creating-instance, created>> when the following physical operators are requested for a required child distribution:

-* `MapGroupsExec`, link:spark-sql-SparkPlan-HashAggregateExec.adoc#requiredChildDistribution[HashAggregateExec], link:spark-sql-SparkPlan-ObjectHashAggregateExec.adoc#requiredChildDistribution[ObjectHashAggregateExec], link:spark-sql-SparkPlan-SortAggregateExec.adoc#requiredChildDistribution[SortAggregateExec], link:spark-sql-SparkPlan-WindowExec.adoc#requiredChildDistribution[WindowExec]
+* `MapGroupsExec`, spark-sql-SparkPlan-HashAggregateExec.md#requiredChildDistribution[HashAggregateExec], spark-sql-SparkPlan-ObjectHashAggregateExec.md#requiredChildDistribution[ObjectHashAggregateExec], spark-sql-SparkPlan-SortAggregateExec.md#requiredChildDistribution[SortAggregateExec], spark-sql-SparkPlan-WindowExec.md#requiredChildDistribution[WindowExec]

 * Spark Structured Streaming's `FlatMapGroupsWithStateExec`, `StateStoreRestoreExec`, `StateStoreSaveExec`, `StreamingDeduplicateExec`, `StreamingSymmetricHashJoinExec`, `StreamingSymmetricHashJoinExec`